 Patient Health Questionnaire: the short-form PHQ-8 (115) is an 8-item scale which measures depression.
 Scores range from 0 (not at all) to 3 (nearly every day).

-Expectations: After the induction session, participants were presented with the following question:
+Expectations: After the induction text, participants were presented with the following question:

 “Mindfulness has been claimed to produce several effects.
 We want to know what you actually expect about this two-week intervention, given what you have just read.